-As this is a backorder we aim to ship within 2 to 5 days
+As this item is in our offsite warehouse we aim to ship within 2 to 5 days

 When the Germans ran into the spring thaw on the Eastern Front they desperately needed more mobile vehicles to provide men and materiel to forward units.
 One solution was to take reliable wheeled vehicles and modify them to use a tracked drive system.